 Here is my translation of the "missing" portion of Rashi's introduction:

 "God has spoken once; twice have I heard it (Ps.
 62:12): A single verse of Scripture may bear multiple interpretations" (Sanhedrin 34a).
-After all is said and done, no scriptural verse may be interpreted in a way that deviates completely from the simple, literal meaning.
+After all is said and done, no scriptural verse may be interpreted in a manner that deviates completely from the simple, literal meaning.
 While the prophets spoke allegorically, one must interpret their allegories according to the structure of the text and the sequence of the verses, one following the next . . .
 I have endeavored to preserve the literal meaning of the text and to interpret the verses in sequence.
 I shall also cite the midrashim of our Sages, each one in its appropriate place . . .

 הַנִּצָּנִים נִרְאוּ בָאָרֶץ עֵת הַזָּמִיר הִגִּיעַ וְקוֹל הַתּוֹר נִשְׁמַע בְּאַרְצֵנוּ